Waste and by-products from own power plants

 Ash is a by-product of the use of fuels, and gypsum and other desulphurisation products are by-products of flue-gas desulphurisation.
 Ash and desulphurisation products account for a more than 90% share, on average, of the by-products and waste from our energy production.

-Power plant maintenance generates scrap metal and other conventional industrial waste and, to a smaller extent, waste oil and other waste classified as hazardous.
-We aim to recycle by-products and waste whenever possible.
-Waste that is unsuitable for recycling or reuse is disposed of in a landfill.
-We source waste management services only from reliable, properly licensed waste management companies.
+Power plant maintenance generates scrap metal and other conventional industrial waste and, to a smaller extent, waste oil and other hazardous waste.
+We aim to recycle by-products and waste, whenever possible.
+The waste management service providers we use are properly licensed and reliable waste management companies.